 The Different Types of Anchor Text

 These are anchors with a direct brand name.
-An example would be my site, Clayton Johnson.
-This is the safest type of anchor if you have an exact match.
+An example would be our site, Guerrilla Agency.
+This the safest type of anchor if you have an exact match.

 These are links with more generic calls to action.
 Examples include phrases such as: